LinuxLab-ESGI/Samba-Memento/README.md

 ## III - Access to the Samba server

 To access to your samba server, you will need to get the name of your Samba configuration (in this example : MyAwesomeSambaServer) and the NetBios name or the IP address of the server.
-This access depend of the operating system.
+This access depends of the operating system.

 ### On Windows :